steel9/CSClock/README.md

 steel9apps@gmail.com

 **KNOWN ISSUES:**
-**ISSUE 1:** In some cases where pressing any of the buttons in the About form, the computer will stop responding a few seconds.
-**ISSUE 2:** Settings gone after some updates
+**ISSUE 1:** CSClock might freeze, for example by pressing buttons in the about form.
+I believe this is caused by some software that conflicts with CSClock.

 **WHAT TO DO IF THESE ISSUES OCCUR:**
 **ISSUE 1:**